Usage and Grammar

 A. Bless your heart—everyone agrees that the language of the law needs all the help it can get.
 In this case, I believe you have found the solution to the problem yourself.
 In your effort to explain the meaning of the passage to me, you write clearly, “the principal of the bonds, the redemption premium, if any, on the bonds, and the interest on the bonds.”
 I don’t think I could improve on that.
 (Maybe from now on you and your colleagues should try to write everything as though you were trying to explain it to me.)

 I’m sure your office is familiar with the Plain Language initiative promoted by Vice President Gore in the 1990s.
-You can find tips and examples for rewriting gobbledygook into understandable English at http://www.plainlanguage.gov/.
+You can find tips and examples for rewriting gobbledygook into understandable English through the Plain Language Action and Information Network.
 Check out the section specifically for law.
-There’s also a section called “Fun Stuff about Plain Language,” which includes activities like “Drafting Legal Documents” and a hot link to the Code of Federal Regulations.
-(Well, as far as I know, Al Gore never claimed to have invented fun.)